Top 10 Social Media APIs for Developers

 • We found the documentation and API endpoints the easiest to use of any network.
 It was our quickest integration.

-• Unlike other networks that offer a front-end user authorization workflow, such as Facebook, Telegram requires the user to authorize your bot in their group or channel.
+• Unlike other networks that offer a front-end user authorization workflow, such as Facebook, Telegram linking requires the user to authorize your bot in their group or channel.
 A few extra steps for the user, but with proper instructions, very manageable.

 • Telegram offers a nice set of Webhooks that update you whenever a new chat comes in.